timescale/docs.timescale.com-content/installation-source.md

 make install
 ```

->vvv Our build scripts use `pg_config` to find out where PostgreSQL
+>:WARNING: Our build scripts use `pg_config` to find out where PostgreSQL
 stores its extension files.
 If you have two versions of PostgreSQL
 installed, use `pg_config` to find out which version TimescaleDB was
 installed with.